stugrul/offer-service/README.md

 To delete simple send
 DELETE http://localhost:8082/offers/{id}

-All fields are required and names should be unique
+All fields are required and names should be unique.

 **Built With**
 Maven,